Course

 There are some environment-specific limitations for SQL CTEs when working with SQL Server or Azure Synapse Analytics.
 They include the following:

-• SQL Server: The default maximum recursion level for recursive CTEs is 100, which can be modified using the OPTION (MAXRECURSION) hint.
+- SQL Server: The default maximum recursion level for recursive CTEs is 100.
 If this limit is exceeded without adjustment, an error occurs.
-CTEs cannot be nested directly within each other or defined inside another CTE.
+CTE definitions cannot be nested directly inside another CTE definition (though you can chain multiple CTEs sequentially).

 If you find yourself working with SQL Server, know that DataCamp has a lot of great resources to help.
 To start, I recommend taking DataCamp’s Introduction to SQL Server course to master the basics of SQL Server for data analysis.
 You can try our SQL Server Developer career track, which covers everything from transactions and error handling to time series analysis.
 Our Hierarchical and Recursive Queries in SQL Server course gets right to the heart of how to write advanced queries in SQL Server, including methods involving CTEs.